 A window into

-Frustrated by how difficult it was to engage with industry to explore our career options, we started Work Window so students and job seekers could access the experiences they needed to decide on a career path.
+Frustrated by how difficult it was to find the time or contacts to engage with industry to explore our career options, and the unengaging traditional career resources available, we started Work Window so students could access the experiences that they actually want to use to help decide on a career path.

 Who uses our platform?